 SIRC conducts reviews of CSIS activities to evaluate their effectiveness, appropriateness and compliance.
-The Committee approves an annual research plan developed by SIRC's Research Directorate, identifying reviews to be conducted each year; examines CSIS operations; provides a retrospective examination and assessment of specific CSIS investigations and functions, examines information concerning CSIS activities, assesses CSIS compliance, and issues findings and recommendations.

-The objective is to provide Parliament, the Minister of Public Safety and Canadians with a comprehensive picture of CSIS operational activities, and assurance that CSIS is acting in accordance with the rule of law.
+The Committee approves an annual research plan identifying reviews to be conducted each year, examines CSIS operations, provides a retrospective examination and assessment of specific CSIS investigations and functions, examines information concerning CSIS's activities, assesses CSIS compliance, and issues findings and recommendations.
+The objective is to provide Parliament, the Minister of Public Safety and Canadians with a comprehensive picture of CSIS's operational activities, and assurance that CSIS is acting in accordance with the rule of law.